KarthikUdyawar/ScriptsInUnity/README.md

-# AccelerateTowards
+# Scripts in unity
-Accelerate Towards script in unity
+Importent script in unity